depuits/FS22_ShelterMatters/README.md

 The mod comes with a default configuration that can be customized.
 All parameters are configurable through a file in your savegame or by using in game commands.

-- **Hide Shelter Status Icon**: Determines wheiter the Vehicle Shelter Indication is displayed.
+- **Hide Shelter Status Icon**: Toggles the visibility of the Vehicle Shelter Indication.
-- **Pallet Spawn Protection**: Time in hours for spawned pallets to have decay and wetness protection.
+- **Pallet Spawn Protection**: Sets the duration (in hours) during which newly spawned pallets are protected from decay and wetness.
-- **Damage Rates**: Controls how much damage is applied to each vehicle type.
-(This value is a percentage of damage per in-game year)
+- **Damage Rates**: Defines how much damage is applied to different vehicle types over time (expressed as a percentage per in-game year).
-- **Weather Multipliers**: Controls how the weather affects vehicle damage over time.
+- **Weather Multipliers**: Adjusts how various weather conditions influence vehicle wear and degradation.
-- **Weather Wetness Rates**: Controls how fast products get wet in a specific weather condition. (expressed in %/min)
+- **Weather Wetness Rates**: Controls the rate at which products absorb moisture in different weather conditions (expressed as %/min).
-- **Decay Properties**:
+- **Decay Properties** (affects product degradation based on environmental conditions, **optional**—properties can be omitted if they do not apply to a specific product):
-    - **wetnessImpact**: Multiplier on weatherWetnessRates to make the weather impact more or less
+    - **wetnessImpact**: Multiplier affecting how quickly moisture affects the product.
-    - **wetnessDecay**: Amount of decay when fully wet (liters/month)
+    - **wetnessDecay**: Deterioration rate when fully wet (liters/month).
-    - **bestBeforePeriod**: Shelf life before decay starts (months)
+    - **bestBeforePeriod**: Duration (in months) before a product starts to decay.
-    - **bestBeforeDecay**: Decays after best-before period ended (liters/month)
+    - **bestBeforeDecay**: Decay rate after the best-before period expires (liters/month).
-    - **maxTemperature**: Maximum temperature the product stays good in (celcius)
+    - **maxTemperature**: Maximum temperature at which the product remains in good condition (°C).
-    - **maxTemperatureDecay**: Decay when product stays above the maximum temperature (liters/hour)
+    - **maxTemperatureDecay**: Deterioration rate when above the maximum temperature (liters/hour).
-    - **minTemperature**: Minimum temperature the product stays good in (celcius)
+    - **minTemperature**: Minimum temperature at which the product remains in good condition (°C).
-    - **minTemperatureDecay**: Decay when product stays under the minimum temperature (liters/hour)
+    - **minTemperatureDecay**: Deterioration rate when below the minimum temperature (liters/hour).
-- **weatherAffectedSpecs**: Vehicle specialisations on which the weather *has* impact on the products.
-If a vehicle has a single one of these then it will be affected by weather conditions.
+- **Weather-Affected Specs**: Determines which vehicle specializations are impacted by weather conditions.
+If a vehicle has at least one of these, it will be affected.
-- **weatherExcludedSpecs**: Vehicle specialisations on which the weather *has no* impact on the products.
-If a vehicle has a single one of these then it will not be affected by weather conditions.
+- **Weather-Excluded Specs**: Specifies vehicle specializations that are immune to weather-related degradation.
+If a vehicle has any of these, it will not be affected.
-- **weatherExcludedTypes**: Vehicle type in which the weather has no impact on the products.
+- **Weather-Excluded Types**: Defines vehicle types that are not affected by weather conditions.

 ### Example config